emma-t/Website/README.md

+# My Website Portfolio

+Hello!
+My name is Emma and I'm a first year Software Engineering Student at the University of Ottawa.
+Learn more about me on my [website]https://emma-t.github.io/Website/
-# "Moving image" on scroll effect

-A Pen created on CodePen.io.
+The "Moving image" on scroll effect is A Pen created on CodePen.io.
 Original URL: [https://codepen.io/josephwong2004/pen/wvKPGEO](https://codepen.io/josephwong2004/pen/wvKPGEO).